CuteOne/BRLite/README.md

 3. No Heal-bot stuff.
 Once this code base stabilizes I'll probably work on a Healing specific version but the level of crap you have to track for a good heal bot is out-of-control.

-4. Code must support ALL versions of WOW from 11.1.0 onward.
+4. Code must support ALL versions of WOW from 11.1.0 onward, classic, classic era, or whatever other retail flavors they release.
 To do this you'll notice that Spells, Auras, and Talents are defined inside of the rotation (Or not, as Cata/Mop don't have the same Talent stuff).
 Where there are API changes that the bot itself uses we'll proxy that out by version.
 Each rotation will have a Minimum and Maximum TOC version that it supports.
 So yes, you can run this on your private 11.1.5 server with one rotation, and use the same code base to load it up under Retail MOP.
 It would just be a different rotation.

 5. Intellisense.
 All core objects have Intellisense notations where possible.
 This helps all you vibe coders create rotations.